TedHusted/awake/awake.md/awake.md

 “Someone mentioned a site called Smart Matchmaker to me.
 Let’s see … Here’s the home page.”
 Tessa pulls a virtual copy of the website into the scene.

 Tessa reads from the floating page.
-“Let’s see: No one sees the details of your profile information … Smart Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by video chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”
+“Let’s see: No one sees the details of your profile information … Smart Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by media chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”

 “Hmmm, categories, caricatures, background checks, IRL.
 That might work.”